mehrismore/shoutout-generator-front/README.md

-# Shoutout generator - Front (SheSharp Hackathon 2021)
+# Shoutout generator-Front

+A web-based shoutout generator for SheSharp Hackathon 2021

 A web-based shoutout generator for SheSharp Hackathon Oct 2021 - Frontend